Ards and North Down vacancy & dereliction study

 Towns (3): Comber, Donaghadee, Holywood

-Villages (15): Ballygowan, Ballyhalbert, Ballywalter, Carrowdore, Cloughey, Conlig, Greyabbey, Groomsport, Helen’s Bay and Crawfordsburn, Killinchy, Kircubbin, Lisbon & Lisbarnett, Millisle, Portavogie, Portaferry
+Villages (15): Ballygowan, Ballyhalbert, Ballywalter, Carrowdore, Cloughey, Conlig, Greyabbey, Groomsport, Helen’s Bay and Crawfordsburn, Killinchy, Kircubbin, Lisbane & Lisbarnett, Millisle, Portavogie, Portaferry

 You know your towns and villages best.
-Please tell us your thoughts and feedback, via:
+Please tell us your thoughts and feedback, via the survey or email below:

 1) Survey (5-10mins)